-2.1 δ^{18} O record
+2.1 $\delta^{18}$ O record

-The benthic δ^{18} O stack record (LR04) (Lisiecki and Raymo, 2005) is used throughout this study as empirical ground truth.
-It should be noted that the frequency and the strength of each spectral peak can in principle be affected by the orbital tuning of the

-115 record; a conservative tuning strategy is taken for the LR04 δ^{18} O record.
+The benthic $\delta^{18}$ O stack record (LR04) (Lisiecki and Raymo, 2005) is used throughout this study as empirical ground truth.
+It should be noted that the frequency and the strength of each spectral peak can in principle be affected by the orbital tuning of the 95 record; a conservative tuning strategy is taken for the LR04 $\delta^{18}$ O record.
 Investigating the chronology of the record is however beyond the scope of this work.
 We assume that the frequency structure of the LR04 record is basically correct including the observed dominance of 95-kyr periodicity over the last 1 Myr (Fig. 1i).
-The 95-kyr spectral peak is indeed observed in both orbitally tuned and untuned δ^{18} O records, although it is slightly subdued in untuned records (Rial, 1999).
+The 95-kyr spectral peak is indeed observed in both orbitally tuned and untuned $\delta^{18}$ O records, although it is slightly subdued in untuned records (Rial, 1999).
 The conclusions are derived from model simulations that are not subject to possible circular reasoning due to the orbital tuning.

-120 2.2 CLIMBER-2 model and setting
+2.2 CLIMBER-2 model and setting

 Our study bases on an Earth System Model of Intermediate Complexity (EMIC) called CLIMBER-2 (Petoukhov et al., 2000; Ganopolski et al., 2001, 2010; Ganopolski and Calov, 2011; Brovkin et al., 2012; Ganopolski and Brovkin, 2017; Willeit et al., 2019).
-It couples atmosphere, ocean, vegetation, global carbon, and dust models, and a three-dimensional thermome-chanical ice sheet model (Greve, 1997).
-This is the most comprehensive EMIC that, thanks to its exceptional simulation
+It couples atmosphere, ocean, vegetation, global carbon, and dust models, and a three-dimensional thermomechanical